Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 And I also recommend that the smart camper line up each family member’s “bath house flip-flops” in front of the camper, to one side or the other, and tell everyone that they are only for use when going to the bathroom or bathhouse.

 In fact, I recommend that when you purchase these cheap flip-flops, you pick out ones that are a different color from what everyone normally wears.

 It's also a good idea to hose those flip-flops down each day, as just another sanitation step.

 One last thing I need to mention to any camper pulling into a campsite for a stay in their RV who has holding tanks for their sewage: you should be careful about your campsite itself.
 Here are a few things you should watch out for.

 If you have an RV, then you have a holding tank for your toilet sewage, and one of the first things you will do is hook up your drain hose between the RV and the sewage connection on your campsite.

 This is usually done on the “service side” of your RV itself.
 On this "service" side of your RV, there is always the potential for a past camper to have had a spill while dumping their tanks.

 So you and your family will be using the other side of your camper for your camping fun, eating meals, cooking on the grill, and often, just sitting around in the outdoors.

 You should make sure you explain to your family that they should not go to this other side of your camper, and why.

-Before you leave on your camping trip, you should have pulled out your dumping hoses and cleaned them up and checked that the connectors are in good shape.
-Also, make sure there are not any holes in hose.
+Before you leave on your camping trip, you should have pulled out your dumping hoses and cleaned them up, and checked that the connectors are in good shape.
+Also, make sure there are not any holes in the hose.